shreddism/TheSaturnCollection/README.md

 You may need to apply and save multiple times for settings to apply properly.

 Multiple binding options are available to move your area.
 These are pretty much self explanatory and pretty much anything can be done with these abilities.

+## Reset Modes

+#### Set Tablet Area Center To Position
+This effectively puts the cursor to the center of the display setting's area.

+#### Drag Tablet Area / Fake Relative Mode
+These internally do the same thing, but dragging holds the reset while fake relative mode just triggers it.

+#### Set Both Centers To Posiiton
+This sets the center of the display area's setting. which changes where setting the tablet area's center to position will put the cursor.

+#### Reset To Stock Settings
+Self-explanatory.
+Might need multiple applies/saves to function.